Remembering the Great Flood that Put Northern California Under 30 Feet of Water

 If you take a look at Northern California on a map, it will show a large valley right down the middle of it.
 This vast valley, which many of us live in, was shaped over thousands of years of flooding through the middle of the state.
 In fact, most of our vast waterways drain into a small outlet in the San Francisco Bay, making Northern California very prone to flooding.

-In late 1861, Northern California experienced a cold winter with heavy snow in the mountains and rain in the valley.
+It all started late 1861, when NorCal experienced an unusually wet winter with heavy snow in the mountains and rain in the valley.
 In November of that year, the snowpack was unseasonably large and the valley floor was saturated with rainwater.
+That was just the start.

 By early December, the Native American tribes, who had lived in the area for 10,000 years, saw the early warning signs and left the region for higher ground.
 The European settlers, who insisted on building their cities along rivers for transportation and drinking water, would experience tremendous devastation.

 In the northernmost region of the state, the flood was disastrous.
-Fort Ter-Waw, an army base near the mouth of the Klamath River, was destroyed.
-Entire forests were brought down and any semblance of settlement in the area was delivered extreme destruction.
+Fort Ter-Waw, an army base near the mouth of the Klamath River, was completely destroyed.
+Entire forests were brought down and any semblance of settlement in the North Valley was delivered extreme destruction, eventually sitting under large amounts of water.

 In Weaverville, John Carr described the catastrophe of the storm:

 Another atmospheric river came on December 23rd and lasted for four days.
-During that Christmas season is when infrastructure began to fail and the flooding reached epic porportions.
+During that Christmas season is when infrastructure began to fail and the flooding reached epic proportions.

 The foothills of the Sierra Nevada were seeing tremendous flooding activity during this time.
 The American River near Auburn rose 35 feet and some of the small mining towns were completely submerged.
 On the Stanislaus River near Knight’s Ferry, two major bridges washed down the river and anything within 40 miles was completely destroyed.